CollectionBuilder/cb-docs/docs/walkthroughs/sheets-walkthrough.md

 ## 1. Make a copy of demo metadata.

-- Make a copy of this Google Sheet of pre-made demo metadata: [Watkins Digital Collection Metadata](https://docs.google.com/spreadsheets/d/1uXM0_fV7fHm9UX2QAI4bP2VY7ThXdpC-UYqf_p9pNcY/copy){:target="_blank" rel="noopener"}
+- Make a copy of this Google Sheet of pre-made demo metadata: [Watkins Digital Collection Metadata](https://docs.google.com/spreadsheets/d/1uXM0_fV7fHm9UX2QAI4bP2VY7ThXdpC-UYqf_p9pNcY/copy)

 ## 2. Publish your Google Sheet to the web.